-Hans Jørgen Koch has been the CEO of Nordic Energy Research since 2014.
+Hans Jørgen Koch served as the CEO of Nordic Energy Research 2014-2020.
 In the period 1982- 2014 he was Director General, Deputy Permanent Secretary of State, in the Ministries responsible for energy issues in Denmark.
 He has also held the position of Director for Energy Efficiency, Renewable Energy and Research, Development and Deployment in The International Energy Agency of OECD in Paris (IEA/OECD).
 For a 30-year period, he was member of The Governing Board of the International Energy Agency and of EU’s High-Level-Group of Director Generals on Energy.
 He has also been Chairman of IEA’s Committee on Renewable Energy and IEA’s Committee on Research and Technology.
 Earlier, he has been Governor in the International Atomic Energy Agency in Vienna.
 He was Chairman of the Energy Committee of the Nordic Council of Ministers and acting minister several times in the period between 1982 and 2013.

 Chair of the Finnish Climate Change Panel, Professor of Environmental and Resource Economics, University of Helsinki